 The employment lawyer should be able to give you an assessment of your case and an educated guess of how it could go, either worst-case or best-case, and prepare you for either outcome.
 Of course, the attorney can’t say with certainty what the outcome of your case will be, however they should be able to reassure you that they will be there every step of the way.
 A good follow up to this question would be to ask what their policy is for returning calls and emails.

 The new attorney is going to need a lot of documentation from you to review when building a case to take to your employer.
 Based on your specific case, they should be able to give you a complete list of what they will need from you to move forward.
 Furthermore, you should know their policy for contacting you for additional information as it is needed.
-Find out how to how to start a case with Mark P. Carey P.C.
+Find out how to how to start a case with Carey & Associates, P.C.

 Most smaller law firms will have several lawyers focusing on the multiple facets of one type of law.
 However, knowing how big the attorney’s team supporting him or her could put your mind at ease.
 Lawyers can be busy, and knowing they have the support they need would make me feel better if I were a client.